yavuzkaymak/argo-demo-1/README.md

 That's it.
 You should see argo-cd url and credentials your screen.

+Tipp: Instead of throwing your kubeconfig in the image, you can build your own image without kubeconfig file and then mount your kubeconfig during execution of the docker image with -v flag.

 ### Python Way

 Python script does the same as the docker container but in a slightly more interactive way.